ismir/ismir-home/docs/pages/membership.md

 ## Membership

-As a non-profit organization with nary a revenue stream, the society relies almost entirely on membership dues to cover operational costs.
+As a non-profit organization, the society relies on membership dues to cover operational costs.

 ### Benefits

-* Membership rates for conference attendance.
+* Membership rates for conference attendance
-* Voting rights at the annual business meeting.
+* Voting rights at the annual business meeting
-* Spiritual enlightenment and generally good karma.
+* Spiritual enlightenment and generally good karma

 ### Becoming a Member